 Timber Stand Improvement – it is a good idea for landowners to have goals when it comes to timber stand improvement.
 This is from an economic standpoint as well as for wildlife use and forest health.

-Tree Planting Assistance – our Seedling Sale is coming up starting February 15th and orders are taken until March 31st.
-Seedlings will be ready for pick-up on April 22nd and 23rd.
+Tree Planting Assistance – we take orders for our annual Seedling Sale usually starting sometime in February and ending in late March .
+Seedlings are usually ready for pick-up near Earth Day.
 Kama and the other professionals at the Grand Traverse Conservation District can provide tips on planting bare root seedlings.